vaharoni/arpolytest/README.md

 end
 ```

 This repo contains the models in the example discussed in the documentation.
+Its DB is initialized with one `GuestPost`,
+one `MemberPost`, and one `Asset` which is assigned to the member post by doing `member_post.assets << asset`.

-Playing with it suggests that ActiveRecord
+Playing with this repo suggests that ActiveRecord already stores the base class of the provided model.
+This is
-already stores the base class of the provided model.
-This is ActiveRecord's behavior at least all the way up to version
+ActiveRecord's behavior at least all the way up to version 3.2.22.5.
+Previous versions might also behave this way, I
-3.2.22.5.
-Previous versions might also support it, I just didn't test them.
+just didn't test them.

 To work with this repo:
   1. In the `Gemfile`, set the ActiveRecord version to the desired version.
 All available versions can be found [here]